JohannesBuchner/note3/README.rst

 It shows how to

-  * integrate python libraries using the [[http://mavenjython.sourceforge.net/|maven-jython-compile-plugin]]
+  * integrate python libraries using the `maven-jython-compile-plugin <http://mavenjython.sourceforge.net/>`_

   * create scalable, testable, stylable GUI applications in Python